 Like volunteerism, philanthropy is a collective endeavor, and these funds and efforts benefit from the power of pooled resources that help women solve issues and problems right at the source.

-The NCCF has sponsored and supports the following women’s giving groups, which link to their own pages of information about how to join and get involved.
+The NCCF has sponsored and supports the following women’s giving groups,; follow the links to obtain information about how to join and get involved.

 - Women Givers of Northeast North Carolina (Camden, Gates, Pasquotank and Perquimans counties)

-- The Women's Impact Network, which serves New Hanover County (website page coming soon!)
+- Women's Impact Network of New Hanover County

 For more information about joining or establishing a women’s giving group in your area, please contact the regional development associate who serves your county.